 - Preheat oven to 425 degrees.

 - Roll out your pie dough.
 Place your Ramekins on top of the dough.
 Trace around each one leaving about 1 inch of space between your trace and the ramekin.

 - Flip the Ramekins and dough over at the same time.
 Form the dough to fit the ramekin.
 Dock the dough with a fork.

 - Re-roll the dough once to fit an additional ramekin.

 - Bake the empty pies in the oven for 5-7 mintues until slighty brown.
 Remove from oven and reduce heat to 375.

-- Peel and core 3 apples.
+- Core 3 apples.
 Place them in a bowl and add the brown sugar, cinnamon, ginger, cloves, and nutmeg.
 Mix to combine.

 - Evenly distribute the apples into the Ramekins.